Understanding your employment status

 Am I self-employed?

-- Are responsible for bearing the financial risk
+- Bear the financial risk

-- Can work for multiple people or businesses at the same time
+- Can work for multiple clients

 - Pay tax through self-assessment